jackdgds/api_documentation/pages/making_api_call.md

 <br>
 <br>
-[//]: # ### Using Python to call the API
+### Using Python to call the API

-The following is a basic code sample in Python to help you get started with the Receptiviti API:
+The following is a basic code sample in Python to help you get started with the Receptiviti API: _(This section is to be updated when Swagger to HTML interactivity is implemented)_

 ```
 import requests